Kabatabrian5/smart-trades-maintenance/PROJECT_HANDOFF.md

 Redirect the user to Deriv.

-Deriv shows login.

-Deriv shows Smart Trades authorization consent.
+Deriv shows login and authorization consent.

-Deriv returns an authorization code.
+Deriv returns an authorization code to smart-trades.site.

 The frontend sends the code to /api/deriv-token.

-The server exchanges the code for an access token.
+The server exchanges the code for an OIDC access token.

-The frontend authorizes the Deriv WebSocket.

 The server-side exchange is implemented in: